Zamiell/isaac-achievement-randomizer/docs/about.md

 In hardcore mode, we want to prevent the situation where you unlock powerful items early on in your playthrough.

-- Collectibles, trinkets, cards, and pill effects will progressively unlock based on their quality classification.
+- Collectibles, trinkets, and cards will progressively unlock based on their quality classification.
 (50% of 0 quality items must unlock first before 1 quality items, and so on.)
   - Since trinkets and cards do not have vanilla quality classifications, custom qualities were created by [Gamonymous](https://github.com/Rchardon) & [Moucheron Quipet](https://www.twitch.tv/moucheronquipet).
-  - A pill effect's quality is simply the pill effect class (e.g. positive/negative/neutral).
+- Pill effects will unlock on a cycle of one negative, one neutral, and one positive.
 - Hearts will unlock in the following order:
   - Gold Heart
   - Rotten Heart